 The tools mentioned above can help you identify the factors that are slowing your blog down so you can take steps to speed it up.
 That’ll make the search engines AND your visitors a lot happier!

-Bonus tip #1: This post explains two easy ways to make your WordPress blog mobile friendly (and why you should do it).
+Bonus tip: This post explains how to make your WordPress blog mobile friendly (and why you should do it).